FarbstoffRSL/RSL-Helper/readme.md

 * Mercy Counter Tracker

 ## INFO
-‼️Das Tool funktionier ausschließlich mit Windows‼️
+‼️Das Tool funktionier ausschließlich mit Windows | This tool is only for Windows‼️
 Es ist **NICHT** geplant den Klicker für ein anderes Betriebssystem zur Verfügung zu stellen.
+There will be **NO** Mac or Mobile version in furture.

+Farbstoff is not a professional developer.
+Its just a hobby.

 Ein Beweggrund ist es EIN Tool für alles zu haben und nicht an 20 Stellen irgendwelche Tools aufzurufen.